levitation-opensource/FolderSyncNet/README.md

-## Folder synchroniser
+## Folder synchroniser with file history functionality
 Automatically and in realtime copies updated files from source folder to destination folder for backup purposes.
-It is also possible to enable bi-directional synchronisation.
+It is also possible to enable bi-directional synchronisation, and/or automatic generation of history of old file versions.

 ### State
 Ready to use.
 Maintained and in active use.